-The existing stormwater system in Town Center drains to three watersheds, including Coffee Lake Creek Basin in the northwest; the Willamette River in the southwest (via a piped outfall); and the Boeckman Creek Basin.
+The existing stormwater system in Town Center drains to three watersheds including Coffee Lake Creek Basin in the northwest; the Willamette River in the southwest (via a piped outfall); and the Boeckman Creek Basin.
 The Boeckman Creek sub-basin flows through a regional flow control facility in Memorial Park south of Wilsonville Road.
 This system is adequate to meet the needs of Town Center today, although the City has identified drainage issues along portions of the western Town Center boundary near I-5 during heavy rainfall events.

 The City of Wilsonville's 2015 Storm Water and Surface Water Design and Construction Standards require on-site Low Impact Development (LID) to the Maximum Extent Practicable (MEP).
-In new and/or improved right-of-way, flow control and water quality will be managed in the right-of-way with roadside planters/bioretention facilities located in the planter strip, at intersection bulb-outs, and through the use of porous pavements.
+In new and/or improved right-of-way, flow control and water quality will be managed in the right-of-way with roadside planters/ bioretention facilities located in the planter strip, at intersection bulbouts, and through the use of porous pavements.
 Measures to manage flow control and water quality on private development sites will be required to be installed on site and may consist of the same best management practices (BMPs) used to mitigate the right-of-way.
-These on-site measures for redeveloped parcels include porous pavement and stormwater planters that mimic the pre-development stormwater runoff conditions.
+These on-site measures for redeveloped parcels include porous pavement and stormwater planters that mimic the pre-development natural stormwater runoff conditions and recharge the groundwater.
+These recommendations implement Goal 1: Environmental Stewardship through specific design interventions that include: